The best tips for a trip to Nova Scotia

 Must-See Places and Attractions

 Peggy’s Cove is an absolute must-see in Nova Scotia and arguably one of the province's most famous landmarks.
 Here you will find the iconic Peggy’s Point Lighthouse, considered one of the most photographed landmarks in Canada.
 The coastline, marked by its glacier-smoothed rocks, offers a stark contrast to the wild beauty of the Atlantic coast.
-The surrounding fishing village exudes a unique maritime atmosphere with its colorful houses and charming shops.
+The surrounding Fishing village exudes a unique maritime atmosphere with its colorful houses and charming shops.
 Take your time to explore the rugged rocks, but be cautious; the waves can be unpredictable.

 Another highlight is Kejimkujik National Park, designated both as a national park and a historic site.
 This park offers pristine wilderness where you can discover a variety of wildlife as well as the cultural riches of the Mi'kmaq First Nations.
 Kayaking on the calm waters, hiking on well-maintained trails, and discovering millennia-old petroglyphs are Just some of the activities that await you here.
 Particularly impressive is the starry night sky, as the park is designated as a Dark-Sky Preserve, offering optimal conditions for stargazing.